In life, things seem to happen as a series.

 - Re-evaluating the list of customers with whom you run (Q)BRs?

-- Improving the execution on a few or all of the crucial parameters?
+- Improving the execution of a few or all of the crucial parameters?

 - Improving the Account Plans so that they provide a stronger framework for the QBR process?

-- Enhancing your other KAM tools (including automation) and methods to support a better execution of the agreed actions?
+- Enhancing your other Key Account Management tools (including automation) and methods to support a better execution of the agreed actions?

 Whatever your choice, acting in this area, will definitely bring benefits!